abhilashreddy-1234/Expense-Tracker-Comparison/README.md

 # Expense-Tracker-Comparison
-Expense Tracker Application implemented in Python and C++ for comparison
+This project implements an Expense Tracker application in two different programming languages:

+Python

+C++

+Both implementations provide the same core functionality and are designed to demonstrate differences in syntax, structure, and language-specific features.